johnnovak/gridmonger/sphinx-docs/source/basic-editing.rst

 .. rst-class:: multiline

-- There are two *one-way doors types*: one for the North or East direction, and another for South or West.
-Press the :kbd:`O` key to switch between North-South or East-West orientation, then :kbd:`2`/:kbd:`Shift+2` to flip the arrow direction.
+- There are two *one-way doors types*: one for the north or east direction, and another for south or west.
+Press the :kbd:`O` key to switch between north-south or east-west orientation, then :kbd:`2`/:kbd:`Shift+2` to flip the arrow direction.

 - The *bridge type* has a small amount of "overhang" that extends into its two